Focus On Mexico

 Let’s Wrap This Up

-If you attend one of our FOCUS learning seminars, our experts can help you determine the best visa path for you based on your individual situation, and they are experienced in dealing with the various U.S. and Canadian Mexican consulates and their particular requirements.
+If you take in our online Move2Mexico RoadMap program, we will help you determine the best visa path for you based on your individual situation.
+Often, retaining a Mexican immigration lawyer is your best route as they are experienced in dealing with the various U.S. and Canadian Mexican consulates and their particular requirements.
 For example, some accept simple photocopies of bank and investment statements while others require an apostille (international certification) of those documents.

 The process is not as complicated as it may sound, providing you are 100% sure that you understand your consulate’s requirements and provide the documents exactly as requested.
-We are looking forward to seeing you soon at a FOCUS seminar or when you arrive Lakeside.
+We are looking forward to seeing you soon either in our online program or look us up when you arrive at Lakeside!

 Print Friendly, PDF & Email